Turbofan: Turbofan configurations

 Turbofan engines come in a variety of engine configurations.
 For a given engine cycle (i.e., same airflow, bypass ratio, fan pressure ratio, overall pressure ratio and HP turbine rotor inlet temperature), the choice of turbofan configuration has little impact upon the design point performance (e.g., net thrust, SFC), as long as overall component performance is maintained.
 Off-design performance and stability is, however, affected by engine configuration.

-The basic element of a turbofan is a spool, a single combination of fan/compressor, turbine and shaft rotating at a single speed.
-For a given pressure ratio, the surge margin can be increased by two different design paths:
+The basic element of a turbofan is a spool, a fan or compressor and its driving turbine rotating on the same shaft.
+To reduce the time taken to reach take-off thrust from a lower engine speed, an important requirement in some emergency situations, two solutions were introduced on early turbojets: